Turkey · duration itinerary

 - Midday~60 minBlue Mosque (Sultan Ahmed Mosque)landmark

-- Look for the two Medusa heads at the base of columns in the far-left corner.
+- Look for the Medusa heads at the base of two columns in the western section.

 - Morning~180 minTopkapi Palacemuseum